-Since 1982, Métis rights have been recognized and affirmed by section 35 and protected by section 25 of the Constitution Act, 1982.
-These rights were further confirmed and explained by the Supreme Court of Canada ("SCC") in R. v.
+Since 1982, Métis Rights have been recognized and affirmed by section 35 and protected by section 25 of the Constitution Act, 1982.
+These rights were further confirmed and explained by the Supreme Court of Canada (SCC) in R. v.
 Powley, 2003 SCC 43.
-Manitoba Courts also have recognized Red River Métis rights in R. v.
+Manitoba Courts also have recognized Red River Métis Rights in R. v.
 Goodon, 2008 MBPC 59.
-These decisions have affirmed that the Métis hold existing Aboriginal rights throughout their traditional territories that have equal constitutional status and protection as Aboriginal rights held by First Nations.
-Our citizens, including the harvesters, rely on and use the lands, waters, and resources of our traditional territory throughout the Province of Manitoba and elsewhere, including in and around the area of the Project, to exercise their constitutionally protected rights and to maintain their distinct Red River Métis customs, traditions, and culture.
+These decisions have affirmed that the Métis hold existing Aboriginal Rights throughout their Traditional Territories.
+Our Citizens and harvesters rely on and use the lands, waters, and resources of our Traditional Territory throughout the Province of Manitoba and elsewhere within the historic Northwest to exercise their constitutionally protected rights and to maintain their distinct Red River Métis customs, traditions, and culture.

-2.2 The Red River Métis' Rights, Claims, and Interests
+2.2 Red River Métis' Rights, Claims, and Interests

-Based on its emergence as a distinct Indigenous People in the Northwest prior to effective control by Canada and the creation of the province of Manitoba, the Red River Métis holds rights, claims, and interests throughout and beyond the Province of Manitoba consistent with the United Nations Declaration on the Rights of Indigenous Peoples., including the right to self-determination.
+Based on its emergence as a distinct Indigenous People in the Northwest prior to effective control by Canada and the creation of the province of Manitoba, the Red River Métis holds rights, claims, and interests throughout and beyond the Province of Manitoba consistent with the United Nations Declaration on the Rights of Indigenous Peoples, including the right to self-determination.

-The MMF is mandated to promote, protect, and advance the collectively held Aboriginal rights of the Red River Métis.
-Through this mandate, the MMF engages with governments, industry, and others about potential impacts of projects and activities on our community.
+The MMF, as the National Government of the Red River Métis is mandated to promote, protect, and advance the collectively held Aboriginal Rights of the Red River Métis.
+Through this mandate, the MMF engages with governments, industry, and others about potential impacts of projects and activities on the exercise of these rights.
 In 2007, the MMF Annual General Assembly adopted Resolution No. 8, which provides the framework for engagement, consultation, and accommodation with the Red River Métis.
-Designed by Métis, for Métis, Resolution No. 8 sets out the process that is to be followed by governments, industry, and other proponents when developing plans or projects that have the potential to impact the section 35 rights, claims, and interests of the Red River

-Métis.
-It was unanimously passed by MMF citizens and mandates a "single-window" approach to consultation and engagement with the Red River Métis through the MMF Home Office.
+Designed by Métis, for Métis, Resolution No. 8 sets out the process that is to be followed by governments, industry, and other proponents when developing plans or projects that have the potential to impact the section 35 rights, claims, and interests of the Red River Métis.
+It was unanimously passed by MMF Citizens and mandates a "single-window" approach to consultation and engagement with the Red River Métis through the MMF Home Office.1

-In engaging the MMF, on behalf of the Red River Metis, the Resolution No. 8 Framework calls for the implementation of five phases:
+In engaging the MMF, on behalf of the Red River Métis, the Resolution No. 8 Framework calls for the implementation of five phases:

-Phase I: Notice and Response;
+- Phase I: Notice and Response;

-Phase II: Research and Capacity;
+- Phase II: Research and Capacity;

-Phase III: Engagement and Consultation;
+- Phase III: Engagement and Consultation;

-Phase IV: Partnership and Accommodation; and,
+- Phase IV: Partnership and Accommodation; and

-Phase V: Implementation.
+- Phase V: Implementation.

-The Project of this Appeal has the potential to impact Red River Métis rights, claims, and interests and as such, engagement, and consultation with the MMF, through the process set out above, needs to be followed.
-The Project is located within traditional Red River Métis territory, and in the heart of our homeland, At one time this was the 'postage stamp province' of Manitoba.
-This is the birthplace of the Red River Métis and where we currently have an outstanding claim flowing from the Federal Crown's failure to diligently implement the land grant provision of 1.4 million acres of land promised to the Red River Métis as a condition for bringing Manitoba into Confederation and set out in section 31 of the Manitoba Act, 1870 in accordance with the honour of the Crown.
+Future activities associated with Whiteshell Laboratories have the potential to impact Red River Métis Rights, claims, and interests and as such, engagement and consultation with the MMF, through the process set out above, must be followed.
+The Project is located within the Traditional Territory of the Red River Métis, and in the heart of our Homeland.
+At one time, this was the "postage stamp province" of Manitoba.
+This is the birthplace of the Red River Métis and where we currently have an outstanding claim flowing from the Federal Crown's failure to diligently implement the land grant provision of 1.4 million acres of land promised to the Red River Métis as a condition for bringing Manitoba into Confederation and set out in section 31 of the Manitoba Act, 1870 in accordance with the honour of the Crown.2